leobudima/elogii-blog/content/ups-route-optimization-software-review.md

 Orion route optimization takes this into account, as well.

-It creates paths with more right turns, which makes each route even more fuel efficient and cost-effective.
+It creates paths with more right turns, which makes each route even more fuel-efficient and cost-effective.

 **UPS estimates it saves them additional 10 million gallons a year.**